JankariTech/blog/src/assets/Locust/locust-03.md

 So what is new here?

 The `on_start` method first constructs a ownCloud username out of "locust" & a number.
-The `userNo` variable has to be defined globally, so that it survives when locust initialize the next instance of the `User` class.
+The `userNo` variable has to be defined globally, so that it survives when locust initializes the next instance of the `User` class.
 Remember: the `Locust` class (`HttpLocust` inherits from `Locust`) represents one simulated user that accesses your application.

-Next a `POST` request is send with the username as userid and password.
-That requests needs to be authenticated as the admin-user. ([Check the ownCloud docu if you are interested to learn more about those requests.](https://doc.owncloud.com/server/10.0/admin_manual/configuration/user/user_provisioning_api.html))
+Next a `POST` request is sent with the username as userid and password.
+That request needs to be authenticated as the admin-user. ([Check the ownCloud docu if you are interested to learn more about those requests.](https://doc.owncloud.com/server/10.0/admin_manual/configuration/user/user_provisioning_api.html))

 At last there is the `davEndpoint`, now it needs the specific username, so that information has been moved into the specific `GET` and `PUT` method.

-If you run that script now with locust and start a test with, lets say 3 users, you should see something like that:
+If you run that script now with locust and start a test with, let's say 3 users; you should see something like that:
 ![users created in locust](/src/assets/Locust/images/locust-03-images/createUsersLocust.png)

 The first line tells us that 3 `POST` requests have been sent to `/ocs/v2.php/cloud/users`, that looks promising.
 And in the `PUT` ans `GET` requests, the usernames "locust0" till "locust2" are mentioned, very good!

-Now lets look into the users list of ownCloud.
-For that login with "admin" / "admin" to http://localhost:8080/ and in the top right corner click on "admin" and then on "Users".
+Now let's look into the users list of ownCloud.
+For that login with "admin" / "admin" to http://localhost:8080/ and in the top right corner, click on "admin" and then on "Users".

 ![owncloud users list](/src/assets/Locust/images/locust-03-images/owncloudListUsers.png)

 Those three users were created and used.
-If you want to double check use them to login to ownCloud, you should see the uploaded file.
+If you want to double-check use them to log in to ownCloud, you should see the uploaded file.

 ## delete users with on_stop
 The only thing left is to clean up after us.
-Obviously we can simply kill the docker container, delete it and start it fresh with no users, but wouldn't it be nice to delete the users after stopping the test?
+We can simply kill the docker container, delete it and start it fresh with no users, but wouldn't it be nice to delete the users after stopping the test?

 Let's use `on_stop` to clean up!
 It is run when the TaskSet is stopped.

-Just add a simple small method to the `UserBehaviour` class:
+Add a simple small method to the `UserBehaviour` class:

 ```
 def on_stop(self):